Quantum Time-Space Tradeoffs for Matrix Problems: Introduction

 Matrix computations are among the most fundamental computational problems and are critically important in areas such as numerical and scientific computing, optimization, and machine learning.
 If quantum computers can be shown to have a significant advantage over classical computations for these types of problems then it would open up a wide range of applications for such devices.

 Prior work has shown that non-standard versions of matrix problems may indeed admit exponential or large polynomial quantum advantage: For any efficiently implementable operator $M$, the HHL algorithm of Harrow, Hassidim, and Lloyd~\cite{HHL09} (with the improvements of \cite{CKS15}) can efficiently $\epsilon$-approximate the value of $x^\dagger M x$ for the solution $x$ of a well-conditioned linear system.
-However, it is worth noting that this algorithm requires the input to be presented in an unconventional format.
+However, it is important to note that this algorithm requires the input to be presented in an unconventional format.

 Many extensions of the HHL algorithm have also been proposed that can be elegantly described in the quantum singular value transform (qSVT) framework first described in \cite{LC19} and popularized by \cite{GSLW19}.
-Despite initial hope of exponential speed-up, a series of papers by Tang and co-authors, and others~(e.g. \cite{tang18, CGA+20-2,CGA+20,GST22, BT23,DBLP:conf/icml/ChepurkoCHLW22}) has shown that, by providing classical algorithms a comparable input format to the HHL algorithm, these quantum algorithms can be replaced by classical ones with only a polynomial blowup in the running time, although this polynomial is not always small.
+Despite initial hope of exponential speed-up, a series of papers by Tang and co-authors, and others~(e.g. \cite{Tang19, CGA+20-2,CGA+20,GST22, BT23,DBLP:conf/icml/ChepurkoCHLW22}) has shown that, by providing classical algorithms a comparable input format to the HHL algorithm, these quantum algorithms can be replaced by classical ones with only a polynomial blowup in the running time, although this polynomial is not always small.

-This body of work still begs the question: What is the conventional quantum complexity of standard classical problems like explicitly computing the linear-system solutions, multiplying or inverting matrices, computing matrix-vector products, and computing the low rank approximation of a matrix?
+This body of work still begs the question: What is the conventional quantum complexity of standard classical problems like explicitly computing linear-system solutions, multiplying or inverting matrices, computing matrix-vector products, and computing the low rank approximation of a matrix?